teashas/CS-386-Project/README.md

 Please read [CONTRIBUTING.md](https://github.com/teashas/CS-386-Project/blob/main/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning
-As of now we have no other versions of this project.
+This is the first version of this project.

 ## Authors
 - Mya Davis